Shiprocket Postpaid Feature

 2. Here, go to the Remittance Setting and you’ll be greeted with the following window.

-3. After opting for the Prepaid setting, you’ll be required to upload the image of your signature and accept the Terms and Conditions.
+3. After opting for the Postpaid setting, you’ll be required to upload the image of your signature and accept the Terms and Conditions.

 What will be changed in the Seller panel?